spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-architectural-walkthrough-spryker-commerce-os.md

 3. In Yves, update the twig template to use `reversedString`.

 4. Go to `https://mysprykershop.com/hello-spryker1`.
-The `!rekyrpS olleH` is displayed.
+The `!rekyrpS olleH` string is displayed.

-### 5. Make `HelloSpryker` module read from database
+### 5. Make the `HelloSpryker` module read from the database

 Working with the database means working with the persistence layer in Zed.

-1. Go back to Zed and inside the `HelloSpryker` module, add a new folder called `Persistence`.
+1. Go back to Zed, and inside `HelloSpryker`, add a new folder called `Persistence`.
 2. Inside `Persistence`, add the directories `Propel/Schema`.
 3. Propel uses XML, thus Spryker uses XML as well.
 Inside the Schema directory, add the database XML schema file and call it `pyz_hello_spryker.schema.xml`: